“Well it’s good to talk with you today, Nathan. Why don’t you tell me a little bit about your strengths.”

 How Can I Discover My Strengths?

 The easiest way to discover your strengths is to take the StrengthsFinder 2.0 assessment for yourself.
-You may purchase the book from my store at the current Amazon price.
-Simply use the access code at the end of the book to take the short assessment online.
+Simply purchase the book and use the access code at the end of the book to take the short assessment online.

 For teams, I also offer a StrengthsFinder workshop through my consulting service.
 I’ll guide your team in completing the assessment and then give your unique team profile showing where your team strengths and gaps lie.
 I’ll give you suggestions for maximizing your strengths and facilitate a breakout session for team discussion.
 Contact me if you’d like to know more.